What is the Health Leader Forge?

 The Health Leader Forge is a production of the University of New Hampshire's College of Health and Human Services, and the Northern New England Association of Healthcare Executives (NNEAHE).
 It is an interview-based podcast meant to introduce leaders in the health and health care field to early careerists and students of health management.
 It is produced to be a free educational resource for the health management field.
 The podcast web site is: http://healthleaderforge.org

-Each podcast is an in-depth, biographical interview with a senior health leader.
+Each podcast is an in-depth, career-focused interview with a senior health leader.
 The interview traces the leader’s career journey from her/his college education up until the leader’s present position.
 The interview then turns to the mission of the leader’s current organization and the leader’s current position.
 The podcast concludes with a discussion of leadership style, leadership lessons, and recommendations to early careerists.
 Interviews typically range from 60-90 minutes.

 The podcast has been well received by students.
 Student comments include: